 - Sugar snap peas

 All of these items were pre-washed, pre-cut, and bagged in the refrigerated produce section.
 I just walked along and tossed them in my cart!
-I also picked up a bag of multigrain chips since they aren’t the usual chips at parties.
+I also picked up a bag of multigrain chips (like these) since they aren’t the usual chips at parties.
 The rainbow of colors will definitely impress guests.